Set include path

 4 Mathematical Foundation (Reference)

 The mathematical foundations of CCA are detailed in the R implementation document.
-Here’s a quick summary:
+Rather than duplicating that content, here’s a condensed reference.

 5 Step 1: QR Decomposition by Blocks in C++